 Davio’s Seaport

-The Boston-born chain of northern Italian steakhouses has a few locations now, but its newest is its flashiest, enjoying an enviable position right on the waterfront.
-If you don’t “do” wind, feel free to request a table by the huge wall of windows inside—otherwise, take to the other side for patio dining on chops, pasta, seafood towers, and desserts (the butterscotch budino is quite a treat), with enough gluten-free options to blow you away.
+The Boston-born chain of northern Italian steakhouses has nearly a dozen locations across several states now, but the six-year-old Seaport outpost is perhaps its flashiest, enjoying an enviable position right on the waterfront.
+If you don’t “do” wind, feel free to request a table by the huge wall of windows inside—otherwise, take to the other side for patio dining on chops, pasta, seafood towers, and desserts (the key lime baked Alaska is quite a treat), with enough gluten-free options to blow you away.

 Photo courtesy of Legal Harborside